“FENWAY'S BEST PLAYERS”

 Edwards was a tremendous blocker and tackler at a time when players often stayed on the field for 60 minutes.
 He toyed with opponents using overwhelming strength and power, yet he had the speed to chase down ball-carriers.
 He claimed All-NFL honors in 1932, 1933, 1936 and 1937, and was instrumental on the 1937 Washington Redskins team that became NFL champions in its first season in the nation’s capital.

-Before the 1933 season, the Braves moved to Boston’s Fenway Park, home of baseball’s Red Sox, and Marshall changed the team’s nickname to "Redskins."
-Edwards was a fixture on the front line, playing 710 of a possible 720 minutes.
-He was a key for fullback Jim Musick to gain an NFL-high 809 yards and for Battles to tally 737.
-But the Redskins struggled as a team.
-They finished 5-5-2 in 1933, 6-6 in 1934 and 2-8-1 in 1935.
+Turk was a fixture on the front line, playing 710 of a possible 720 minutes.
+But the Redskins struggled as a team, finishing 5-5-2 in 1933, 6-6 in 1934 and 2-8-1 in 1935.
 They crafted a 7-5 record in 1936, which was good enough for an Eastern Division title and appearance in the NFL championship game.
-The Redskins lost to the Green Bay Packers, 21-6.
-By then, Marshall planned to relocate the Redskins to Washington.
-He was disgruntled with Boston fans and sportswriters, whom he accused of virtually ignoring his NFL franchise.

 In 1937, their maiden season in the nation’s capital, the Redskins finished 8-3 and captured the NFL title with a 28-21 victory over the Chicago Bears.
-Edwards was one of four future Hall of Famers on the Redskins, joining Battles, end Wayne Millner and a rookie halfback with a rifle passing arm, "Slingin" Sammy Baugh.
-The lineman provided a shield for Battles to lead the NFL in rushing yards (874), and for Baugh to throw for an NFL-high 1,127 yards and set a league record for completions (91).
-The Bears devoured the Redskins, 31-7, in a 1938 rematch, when tempers flared and fists flew from kickoff to the final gun.
-The post-game scene in the Redskins locker room resembled a hospital ward, as a host of players were treated for injuries.
-Edwards never forgot the brutality of that game.
+Turk was one of four future Hall of Famers on the Redskins, joining Cliff Battles, end Wayne Millner and a rookie halfback with a rifle passing arm, "Slingin" Sammy Baugh.

-But Edwards didn’t relinquish his ties to the burgundy and gold.
+Turk didn’t relinquish his ties to the burgundy and gold.
 He served as a full-time assistant from 1940 to 1945, when the Redskins were one of the NFL’s elite teams.
-They reached four league championship games and won once, 14-6 over the Bears in 1942.
-It was sweet revenge for the Bears 73-0 rout of the Redskins in 1940.
+They reached four league championship games and won once in 1942.

-In 1969, Edwards was inducted into the Pro Football Hall of Fame, which noted that he "played with such immovable and impregnable tendencies and, thus, became the best of his era."
+In 1969, he was inducted into the Pro Football Hall of Fame, which noted that he "played with such immovable and impregnable tendencies and, thus, became the best of his era."